eCommerce | November 28, 2014

 • Are your PPC ads too effective?
 Your digital marketing agency may have implemented campaigns for Black Friday to boost traffic, and now you simply have more than you can handle.
 Scale these back and see what happens.

 Have a go at a few these things and see if they make a difference.
-And if you are looking for more tips and tricks to improve your eCommerce site, check out a few of our blogs.

 The best of luck with the rest of the sales in the run up to Christmas and the New Year!
 We’ll be keeping our eyes peeled for more examples of crashed sites, let’s hope yours is not on our list.